Quick, convenient Rx pick-up

 Paying for prescription drugs

-We’ll work with your doctor to coordinate any preauthorizations required by your insurance plan – so you can get your medications as quickly as possible.
+We’ll check for comparable generic drugs and inform you of potential cost savings.
+We will also work with your doctor to coordinate any preauthorizations required by your insurance plan so you can get your medications as quickly as possible.

 Safe medication disposal